-The arguments oulined above (presented by such influential economists as Max Corden, John Williamson, Jeffrey Sachs and others in the period 1987 and early 1989) clearly contributed to a shift in US government policy on LDC debt, which accepted commercial debt relief for middle-income countries as an important objective of debt management and gave origin to the Brady Plan.
-The Brady Plan was endorsed by all the major industrial governments.

-Another important element in the Brady Plan is the idea that industrial governments (by themselves, or through the international financial institutions) should encourage, support, nudge parties involved in debt bargaining into some debt relief on commercial debt, even though pressing the idea that debt reduction should be voluntary.

-One of the ways through which industrial governments (IG's) - and international financial institutions (IFI's) - can act in this direction are modifications of regulations; indeed, when US Treasury Secretary Brady launched his Plan in March 1989 he stated that "creditor governments should also consider how to reduce regulatory, accounting or tax impediments to aid debt reduction, where these exist".
-There are several other ways in which IG's and IFI's (or "third party" as Corden op. cit. calls them) can and are participating in debt management and specifically can encourage debt reduction; these include for example the provision of loans or guarantees, mainly by IFI's, for buying back debt or for supporting exchanges of debt for bonds that have a lower face value or lower interest than the original debt.
+The arguments outlined above (presented by such influential economists as Max Corden, John Williamson, Jeffrey Sachs and others in the period between 1987 and early 1989) clearly contributed to a shift in US government policy on LDC debt, which accepted commercial debt relief for middle-income countries as an important objective of debt management and gave origin to the Brady Plan.
+Another important element in the Brady Plan is the idea that industrial governments should encourage, parties involved in debt bargaining into some debt relief even though pressing the idea that debt reduction should be voluntary.
+One of the ways through which industrial governments (IG's) - and international financial institutions (IFI's) - can act in this direction are modifications of regulations; indeed, when US Treasury Secretary Brady launched his Plan in March 1989 he stated that 'creditor governments should also consider how to reduce regulatory, accounting or tax impediments to aid debt reduction, where these exist'.
+There are several other ways in which IG's and IFI's (or 'third party' as Corden op. cit. calls them) can and are participating in debt management and specifically can encourage debt reduction; these include for example the provision of loans or guarantees, mainly by IFI's, for buying back debt or for supporting exchanges of debt for bonds that have a lower face value or lower interest than the original debt

-We would argue that such actions are complementary, and not competitive with the regulatory changes to be discussed and recommended below in detail.
-One important difference between the regulatory and taxation changes and some other "third party" action is that the former do not imply additional financial resources from IG's or IFI's; on the contrary, as shall be explained below, the taxation proposals may imply IG higher tax revenues; provision of loans or guarantees by IG's or IFI's does use up scarce public financial resources, with clear alternative uses.
+We would argue that such actions are complementary, and not competitive with the regulatory changes to be discussed below in detail.
+One important difference between the regulatory and taxation changes and some other 'third party' action is that the former do not imply additional financial resources from IG's or IFI's; on the contrary, as shall be explained below, the taxation proposals may imply higher IG tax revenues; provision of loans or guarantees by IGs or IFIs does use up scarce public financial resources, with clear alternative uses.
 This is an important and not often understood advantage of regulatory and taxation changes.